phantomaton-ai/priestess/README.md

 ## Priestess and Sigilium 🔮

 Priestess uses the [`sigilium`](https://github.com/phantomaton-ai/sigilium#readme) library to define its symbols and composition patterns.
-If you're familiar with `sigilium`, you can extend the functionality of Priestess by creating new symbols and integrating them with your application.

 ## Contributing 🦄